azad25/erp-suite/03-implementation/dev-first-setup.md

 make up

 # Wait 2-3 minutes for all services to start and seed data
-# Then open http://localhost:3000 for the frontend
+# Then open http://localhost:3000 for the frontend (if using full-stack profile)
+# GraphQL Gateway available at http://localhost:4000/graphql
-# API Gateway available at http://localhost:8080
+# API Gateway available at http://localhost:8000
 ```

 ## What `make up` Does